 A recipe I know all Filipinos are proud of!
 Lumpia Shanghai type is a type of egg roll, except it’s mainly filled with meat.
 You could use pork or beef or both!

 Lumpia Shanghai Recipe is a favorite finger food by Filipinos, influenced by the Chinese and originally called lunpia; it is a type of egg roll filled with meat.
 This is a very popular dish at most celebrations like weddings, birthdays, family reunions, and New Year’s Eve; it is made-up of ground beef, pork or chicken, minced garlic, onions, chopped carrots, and some spices and best combined with sweet or sour sauce.
 It is easy to make and so tasty and a very addictive appetizer, in fact most of the time this dish always disappear first for the simple reason that it is so good!

-It’s a yummy Filipino dish and great to serve as finger food.
+It’s a yummy Filipino dish and great to serve as finger food in all occasions.